 The final effect you need if you want to sound like Gary Moore is reverb.

 The second piece of the puzzle is how to play like Gary Moore.
-As is true of all of the guitarists I’ve covered so far, the gear they use is only one part of the equation.
+As is true of all of the guitarists I’ve covered in this series so far, the gear they use is only one part of the equation.
 Gary Moore was an extremely technical player.
 He had amazing touch and feel and played with total precision at speed.
 To really sound like Gary Moore, you will need to spend a lot of time working on your technique.

-Let me know how you get on and if you have any thoughts or questions, post them in the comments!
+Let me know how you get on and if you have any thoughts or questions, just post them in the comments!

 Music Radar, Youtube, Ground Guitar, PMT Online, Andertons, Guitar Player, Gibson, Youtube, Guitar World, Bare Knuckle Pickups, Vintage Guitar Magazine, String Joy, Youtube, Gear Page, Reverb, Guitar World, Guitar Interactive Magazine, Producer Hive, Guitar Pedal X, Equipboard, Marshall Forum, Rob Chapman TV, Orange Amps

 Feature Image – Tibban99 (Wikimedia Commons) – The License for the image is here

 Image of Peter Green – Nick Contador (Wikimedia Commons) The License for the image is here.

 Images of Guitar Gear – Marshall, Marshall Guvnor, Digitech Delay, Tube Screamer, Digitech Reverb, Dean Markley, Marvel drive